Swapnil341995/CsharpProjects/README.md

 Any additional changes to this data like creation, updation or deletion will be allowed and there by giving an option to save the data.
 To create a new data I have used a button to add row in data grid view and similarly for update and delete.
 I have also included 2 extra buttons for refresh and clear-all, to make my work more easy.
+And thus all the new data or updated data will be serialized and saved.